-Response: The Imperial Point Condominium is served by Broward County Transit Route 10 which travels on US1/N. Federal Highway.
+Response: The subject properties are served by Broward County Transit Route 10 which travels on US1/N. Federal Highway.

 2. Describe how the proposed amendment furthers or supports mass transit use.
 Quantify the change in demand resulting from this amendment.